-Mr Peattie (Assistant Vice Principal) has visited many students in their primary school this month in order to provide key information, alleviate any worries and answer many, many questions.
-We had planned a transition day for July 9 where Year 6 pupils would come to Graham School for a day to meet their new tutors, get to know the school buildings and experience typical Year 7 lessons, however, with the extension of Covid restrictions announced on June 14, 2021 by the Government this day can no longer take place.
+Mr Peattie (Assistant Vice Principal) will be visiting many students in their primary school in the first week of June in order to provide key information, alleviate any worries and answer many, many questions.
+We have also planned two transition days for 7 and 8 July where Year 6 pupils will come to Graham School for a day to meet their new tutors, get to know the school buildings and experience typical Year 7 lessons.
+They will be guided by current school buddies so they will not have to worry about getting lost.

-We are still able to meet with individual families and are very happy to arrange short visits after school for a tour and talk.
-We will also, as part of our enhanced transition process, invite our most vulnerable learners, along with a member of their primary staff, to school for a short meeting and tour.
-This will be done strictly in bubbles and very small numbers at a time that ensures they will not encounter any current Graham School ‘bubbles’.
+We are happy to meet with individual families and are very happy to arrange short visits after school for a tour and talk.
+We will also, as part of our enhanced transition process, invite our most vulnerable learners, along with a member of their primary staff, to school for a group tour and an activity.

-We have provided every family with a detailed transition booklet in advance, which we hope answers many of your questions, just in case these visits cannot happen.
-Click here to download a copy of the 2021 Transition booklet.
+We will be providing every family with a detailed transition booklet in June, which we hope will answer many of your questions.
+Click here to download a copy of the 2022 Transition booklet.

-The following videos will hopefully give you and your child a feel for what Graham School is like; Graham School Transition 2020 video was produced by our staff and key worker students (during a national lockdown), and has some important messages together with a virtual tour of the school, presented by Year 7 and 8 students.
-The Graham School Transition 2021 video includes a message from the Principal, Miss Robins, Head of Year 7, Mr Hutchinson, Behaviour Support Officer, Miss Hatton and some Year 7 students.
+The Graham School Transition video includes a message from the Principal, Miss Robins, Head of Year 7, Mr Hutchinson, Behaviour Support Officer, Miss Hatton and some Year 7 students.

 During your first week at Graham School we expect that most activities will be completed within form groups to ensure strong relationships are created.
 We will also work with Year 6 teachers to identify who may need extra support and Mrs Atkinson, our SENDCO, will ensure the relevant support is in place for when pupils start with us in September.
 Mrs Atkinson has been in contact with your primary schools to gather valuable information that will allow us to meet the needs of all students who require additional support.
-We also appreciate that parents may be concerned due to the lack of Year 6 data this year.
-Again, your Year 6 teachers have been sending us progress data on every child to help us gauge their strengths and weaknesses.
+Your Year 6 teachers have been sending us progress data on every child to help us gauge their strengths and areas that require additional support.
 To form as accurate a picture as possible we will complete our own in-school assessments in September (as usual).

 You may find the following resources helpful regarding your child’s transition from primary school to Graham School.
 You can choose to download either the Powerpoint or PDF file below (both contain the same information).